borntofrappe/game-development/Games/Petri Dish/Noise/README.md

    The idea is to here draw a line connecting the various points.
 The function is able to receive a one dimensional table as its second argument, so that the data structure is slightly different.

-   In `love.load`, the coordinates are included one after the other
+   In `love.load`, the coordinates are included one after the other:

    ```lua
    for i = 0, math.pi * 2, math.pi * 2 / 1000 do